Koredotcom/web-kore-sdk/docs/brandingInfo/README.md

 | show | boolean | true | true, false
 | header | string | Hello | Any valid string |

-- For each message
+- For each message in proactive

 | Property | Type | Default Value | Supported Values |
 | -------- | ---- | ------- | ---------------- |
 | title | string | - | - |

-- For each button
+- For each button in proactive

 | Property | Type | Default Value | Supported Values |
 | -------- | ---- | ------- | ---------------- |